- Exercise & Fitness

-Benefits of Walking - Health, Exercise, Fitness and Fun
+Types and Benefits of Walking: Health, Fitness, and Fun

 Walking is a wonderful form of exercise and a great activity for maintaining both physical and mental health.
-It's also very convenient, since it can be done as part of daily activities such as travelling to and from work, going to an appointment, doing some shopping or walking a dog.
-A walking session can be easy or hard, depending on the style of walking and the environment.
-Best of all, walking is fun!
+It's also very convenient, since it can be done as part of daily activities such as travelling to and from work, going to an appointment, doing some shopping, or exercising a dog.
+A walking session can be easy, moderately challenging, or hard, depending on the type of walking and the terrain.
+Best of all, it's fun.

 Walking has always been an important part of my life.
-When I was a child, walking was how I got to school, visited friends and reached the library and stores.
-Walking also enabled me to explore new places and observe nature.
-It calmed me down when I was angry, cheered me up when I was depressed and helped me find solutions for problems.
-I never thought of walking as exercise – it was just something that I did every day.
+When I was a child, walking was how I got to school, visited friends, and reached the library and stores.
+It also enabled me to explore new places and observe nature.
+It calmed me down when I was angry, cheered me up when I was depressed, and helped me find solutions for problems.
+I never thought of walking as exercise—it was just something that I did every day.

 In adulthood I continue to walk and find it just as beneficial and enjoyable as I did when I was a child.
-Another benefit of walking is that it helps to keep both me and my dog fit.
+I make sure that I do more challenging types of walking as well as easier types.
+A major benefit of this choice is that it helps to keep both me and my dog fit.

-Walking in its most basic form is fun, but people who are interested in adding some variety to their workouts can choose from a variety of walking styles that increase intensity or exercise specific muscle groups.
+Walking slowly certainly has some benefits.
+In order to experience the majority of the benefits offered by the activity, however, some effort must be made during a walk.
+People who are interested in adding variety to their workouts can choose from a variety of walking styles that increase intensity or exercise specific muscle groups.

 Physical activity such as walking can help improve health even without weight loss.— Centers for Disease Control and Prevention